jessereynolds/puppet_certificate_extensions_facts/README.md

 i-8da75c11
 ```

-See https://docs.puppet.com/puppet/latest/reference/ssl_attributes_extensions.html#puppet-specific-registered-ids for the list of oids with short names defined in the puppet agent.
+See [the docs](https://docs.puppet.com/puppet/latest/reference/ssl_attributes_extensions.html#puppet-specific-registered-ids) for the list of oids with short names defined in the puppet agent.

 Author: Jesse Reynolds; Puppet, Inc.

-This fact is subject to the license of this module as per LICENSE.md
+This fact is subject to the license of this module as per the LICENSE file.